Snater/backend-code-challenge-nest/README.md

 2. Start the NestJS server, i.e. per `npm run start:server`.
 3. In a separate terminal, run the challenge script `npm start`.

+## Swagger

+Swagger is set up and can be accessed on http://localhost:8080/api/ once running the server.
+Use the `SECRET` from the `.env` to authorize.

 ## Tests

 In addition to the solution, some basic tests are implemented.
 They may be executed per `npm test` and `npm run test:e2e`.